← Blog |

 Good fit: post-cut clients in a maintenance phase

 Clients who just finished a cut and need to stabilize for 4-8 weeks before the next phase.
-2,200 kcal at high protein protects lean mass and resets leptin without triggering rebound fat gain.
+2,200 kcal at balanced macros resets leptin and supports recovery without triggering rebound fat gain.
+Bump protein to 140-160g if the priority is protecting lean mass.

 Good fit: endurance athletes in off-season